Mie-Protocol/mie-v3-contracts/projects/v3-periphery/docs/libraries/NFTSVG.md

 ## NFTSVG

-Provides a function for generating an SVG associated with a PancakeSwap NFT
+Provides a function for generating an SVG associated with a MieSwap NFT

 ### curve1